certcomm/CertProof/README.md

 The CertProof app is used to view and prove Certified Threads.
 The user must upload either a *CertComm* evidence file or a *CertComm* backup file into the *CertProof* App.
 The actual proof has two parts to it, viz. an *Internal Proof* and a *Blockchain Proof*.
 The Internal Proof is completely self-contained.
 It does not require a network connection in order to work.
 The Blockchain proof is an *additional* proof that verifies the evidence against information written by a CertComm *governor* such as https://tmail21.com to the blockchain.
 Both proofs must pass for maximum assurance of non-tampering.

+CertProof Evidence files come in two types, viz.
+Layer 1 or L1 Evidence and Layer 2 or L2 Evidence.
+L1 Evidence is a superset of L2 Evidence and contains additional information to prove against the Blockchain.

-When an evidence file is uploaded to CertProof, both the internal proof and the blockchain proof are executed.
-However, when a backup file is uploaded only the internal proof is executed.
-Also, the CertProof App is open source and can be used to prove Certified Thread evidence even if the *Governor* that produced the evidence becomes non-responsive or non-cooperative.
+When an L1 evidence file is uploaded to CertProof, both the internal proof and the blockchain proof are executed.
+However, when a backup file or L2 Evidence file is uploaded only the internal proof is executed.
+Additionally, the CertProof App is open source and can be used to prove Certified Thread evidence even if the *Governor* that produced the evidence becomes non-responsive or non-cooperative.
 This is a critical element of the CertComm ecosystem.

 The actual proof can be used to prove **Certified Messages**, **Certified Responses**, **Certified Update Responses**, **Certified Forwards**, **Certified Templates**, **Certified Instantiation of Templates**, **Certified Read Acknowledgements** and **Certified Receipt Acknowledgements**.
 The proof proves *all* elements of the evidence including but not limited to the identities of the parties, the content of the message, the timestamp, the type of certified operation etc. The CertProof app also enables **dynamic chain of trust**